 Antibiotics should never be taken for a cold because they fight bacteria not viruses.
 Further there is no evidence that they prevent bacterial infection or pneumonia.
 Improper prescribing of antibiotics is a big problem in the U.S. Physicians should shoulder most of the blame, but informed patients can avoid extra expense and the risk for adverse drug reactions by not requesting antibiotics.

-Page 2 of 2 - Alternative remedies include Airborne.
+Alternative remedies include Airborne.
 Zinc and echinacea are not proven to prevent colds but still we spend over $100 million on them annually.
 Vitamin C may prevent colds and decrease duration of symptoms but more studies are needed for specific recommendations.

 If 10 people are exposed to a person with a cold, how many of them will actually catch a cold?
 About three.
 Why don't they all?
 We do not know.